Ozempic Dosage

 You can take a missed dose of Ozempic within five days of the originally scheduled dose.
 Always take your missed dose as soon as possible.
 If more than five days have passed, skip your missed dose and take your next dose as intended on the next scheduled day.

-Don’t stop using Ozempic suddenly as this can increase your blood sugar levels.
+Don’t stop using Ozempic suddenly, as this can increase your blood sugar levels.
 If you have questions about how to handle a missed dose, contact your doctor for advice.

-Is it Possible to Overdose on Ozempic?
+Is It Possible To Overdose on Ozempic?

-Yes, it’s possible to take too much Ozempic.
-Doing so can cause nausea, vomiting, bloating, abdominal pain or low blood glucose.
-Take overdoses seriously as they can negatively impact your health.
-If you know or suspect that you took too much Ozempic, take action immediately.
+It’s possible to overdose by taking too much Ozempic or other semaglutide drugs.
+Doing so can cause Ozempic side effects such as nausea vomiting, bloating, abdominal pain or low blood glucose.
+Take overdoses seriously, as they can negatively impact your health.

-Managing Too Much Ozempic
+Managing an Ozempic Overdose

 • Contact your doctor